SHANA MELNYSYN, MA, PHD

-Accessible, sliding-scale services in Peer Support, Somatic Awareness, and Psychedelic Integration.
+Accessible, sliding-scale services in Peer Support, Somatic Awareness, and Integration of Expanded States of Consciousness.

 WHAT I DO

 Different than a licensed psychotherapist, I offer a more intimate, casual container for somatically-informed, compassionate, engaged, active listening.
-I support you as a peer, hear and see you as a fellow human, and I bring over 200 hours of somatic training to our sessions.
-I can help you develop tools to gently quiet the stories swirling around in your mind.
-By reconnecting you with the felt sense of being in your body, you can master nervous system regulation and take control of your emotional reactivity.
+I support you as a peer and relate to you as a fellow human.
+Mostly what I will do in our sessions is bear witness, offering gentle reflections and prompts.
+I bring over 250 hours of training in somatic modalities to our sessions.
+I'll guide you through simple but powerful practices that can help gently quiet the stories swirling around in your mind.
+By reconnecting with the "felt sense" of being in your body, you can master nervous system regulation and take control of your emotional reactivity.
 You can develop the capacity to self-regulate during moments of overwhelm or distress.

 A crucial outgrowth of these conditions is that many of us feel a profound sense of disconnection from our bodies.
-This cultural wounding has transcended its Western origins and infected much of the world by now.
+This cultural wounding has transcended its northwestern European origins and infected much of the world by now.
 Cultural norms emphasizing intellect, analysis, and language-based forms of expression have meant that talk therapy is generally the most accepted approach to healing mental and emotional distress.
 But for many people, there is a limit to what talk therapy can heal.
-In my own journey, I realized I was neglecting the wordless places by focusing only on story.
+In my own therapy journey, I hit a wall with traditional psychotherapy, and finally realized I was neglecting the wordless places by focusing only on story.

-PhD in Anthropology and History (University of Michigan)
+PhD in Anthropology and History (University of Michigan, 2017)

-Somatic Attachment Therapy Certificate (The Embody Lab) - Feb-June 2023
+60hr Somatic Attachment Therapy Certificate (The Embody Lab, 2023)

-200 hours intensive somatic & psychedelic training (Center for Consciousness Medicine)
+200hrs intensive somatic & psychedelic training (Center for Consciousness Medicine, 2021)

 The Guiding Presence (online training program for working with expanded states of consciousness)